Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Bears stats and trends

-- In Chicago's five games this year, it has three wins against the spread.
+- Chicago has three wins against the spread in five games this year.

-- This year, the Bears have just one against the spread win in three games as an underdog of 4.5 points or more.
+- The Bears have been underdogs by 6 points or more two times this year and have not covered the spread once.

-- Chicago's games this season have gone over the total in one out of five opportunities (20%).
+- Chicago's games this year have hit the over on one of five set point totals (20%).

 - The Bears collect 82.6 fewer yards per game (240) than the Packers allow (322.6).